maximilianstock/AM10-Group-3/README.md

 4. Worldbank World Sea-Level Rise Dataset https://datacatalog.worldbank.org/search/dataset/0041449

 ADDITIONAL REFERENCES
-1. Chen et al. (2013) Contribution of ice sheet and mountain glacier melt to recent sea level rise.
+1. Chen et al., 2013.
+Contribution of ice sheet and mountain glacier melt to recent sea level rise.
 Nature Geoscience.
-2.
+2. Martin, C., 2013.
+Melting Polar Ice Will Spike Sea Levels at the Equator.
+Smithsonion Magazine.

 WHAT STATISTICAL TECHNIQUES WILL WE BE USING?